-Imagine driving along the countryside roads on a bright, sunny day-rays of light warm your smiling face as open windows welcome fresh air to circulate throughout the interior of your car.
+Imagine driving along a country road on a bright, sunny day- as rays of light warm your smiling face with open windows welcoming fresh air that circulates through the interior of your car.

-You're happy to spend this moment soaking in the pleasant weather you've hoped to experience for oh-so-long-when all of a sudden that pesky service engine light illuminates within the display on your dashboard.
-Although this interruption to your carefree moment notifies you of something that needs attention, you appreciate the prompt reminder.
-As the saying goes, it's better to be safe than sorry, especially when it comes down to protecting your most valued possessions for the sake of lengthening their lifetimes.
+You're enjoying this moment soaking in the pleasant weather you've hoped to experience for oh-so-long…when suddenly that pesky service engine light illuminates on your dashboard.
+Although your carefree afternoon has been interrupted, you appreciate the prompt reminder as the light notifies you of something that needs attention.
+As the saying goes, it's better to be safe than sorry, especially when it comes down to protecting your most valued possessions.

-Trees, for example, are incredible assets to your landscape and can provide so many benefits.
+Trees are incredible assets to your landscape and can provide so many benefits.
 But sometimes, trees can pose a safety risk.
-It's not their fault really; it's more of a situation of their surroundings.
+For example, a large hardwood tree species were planted 10-15 feet away from the foundation of the house.

 Wouldn't it be nice if trees had a safety light, too?
-In light of severe storms, strange weather patterns, and other environmental conditions, it would be much easier to determine when your "green" friends need your attention.
-Because trees do not have that feature, however, it's important to check them once spring rolls around, which is hopefully soon (crossing our fingers!), to ensure your trees are strong assets to your property vs. safety hazards.
+That would warn you of impending severe storms, strange weather patterns, and other environmental conditions.
+This would make it easier to determine when your "green" friends need your attention.
+Trees however do not have that feature.
+This is why it's important to check them once spring arrives.
+By doing this it will ensure your trees provide beauty to the property along with reducing safety hazards.

 But what exactly should you be looking for?
-Fortunately, Davey Tree Service's R.J.
-Laverne, board-certified master arborist, and manager of education and training has determined some tips for best identifying and remedying tree concerns.
+Davey Tree Service's R.J.
+Laverne, board-certified master arborist, and manager of education and training have come up with some tips for best identifying and mitigating tree hazards.

-A tree that has become a risk to your property means it creates an unacceptable level of structural and/or safety concerns.
+A tree that has become a risk to your property means it has an unacceptable level of structural or safety concerns.
+Targets refer to people or property that could be harmed if the tree (or part of the tree) were to fail.
+Evaluating the risk a tree poses to your property means taking a look at the potential targets.
 "There is a certain amount of risk, or threshold, associated with that tree you're willing to accept," Laverne explains.
 "It's ultimately up to the property owner to determine which thresholds apply to his or her trees."

-For example, property managers have a greater concern for public safety than homeowners, whose landscapes do not necessarily receive many visitors.
-Although homeowners may have higher tolerance levels for risks associated with their trees, historical or sentimental values may skew those levels as well.
+For example, property managers of public areas like parks or golf courses have a greater concern for public safety than homeowners, because their landscapes receive many visitors.
+Homeowners may have a higher tolerance for risks associated with their trees because of historical or sentimental reasons.

-A professionally trained arborist will help property owners determine an acceptable level of risk by simply reporting the risks they observe.
+A professionally trained arborist can help property owners determine the overall level of risk by objectively reporting the risks they observe.
 "Risk is not just a function of the tree; it's also the occupancy rate of people and/or objects surrounding it at any time," Laverne says.
 "Typically, the higher the occupancy rate, the higher the risk of the tree to cause harm."

 "It's useful to think of trees in two ways, either as assets or liabilities," Laverne says.
 "All trees are living organisms, and as long as they stay structurally sound and live vigorously, they'll remain assets as long as they grow."

-If you observe a structural problem with your tree, you can treat it.
-Prune a dead branch to reduce the likelihood the tree will fail; install cables and braces to reduce the likelihood the tree will split, or assess decay located in the trunk to reduce the likelihood the crown will fail.
+If you observe a structural problem with your tree, you can often treat it.
+Prune a dead branch to remove the risk associated with it falling on its own; install cables and braces to reduce the likelihood a tree will split, or assess decay located in the trunk to reduce the likelihood a tree will fail.

-When determining whether it's time to remove a tree, it's important to balance the consideration for client safety, the ecosystem services the tree provides and the potential to maximize tree benefits.
-Because large, mature trees provide the most ecosystem services, such as air pollution reduction, storm runoff reduction, shade, and energy conservation, questioning their potential removal is more difficult to consider.
+The decision to remove a tree can be a difficult one and it's important to balance the consideration for safety with the benefits the tree provides.
+Because large, mature trees provide the most ecosystem services, such as air pollution reduction, storm runoff reduction, shade, and energy conservation, the decision to remove a mature tree can be tough.

 In our next post, we'll give you specific examples to help you determine when it's time to remove a tree.